Labretx/3SP-Bot-Concept/README.md

 ## Msupps

-The `Msupps` module is used to manage maintenance tunnels and their daily msupps demand as well as processing deliveries to the tunnel.
+The `msupps` module is used to manage maintenance tunnels and their daily msupps demand as well as processing deliveries to the tunnel.

 ### Commands